hackoregon/hack-u-py-foundations-sum16/README.md

 1. Feel confident enough to take a more specialized Python Course, and contribute to a Hack Oregon Project.
 2. Develop a lifelong love of programming.
 3. Feel comfortable putting "proficient in Python" on your CV.
-4. Read, undserstand, and write beautiful Python code.
+4. Read, understand, and write beautiful Python code.
-5. Develop a Gitub Portfolio to show off what you've built.
+5. Develop a GitHub Portfolio to show off what you've built.
 6. Join the Hack Oregon community of professionals, students, events, and communications that will help your career and the state of Oregon.

 ## Core Principles